MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 ---
 # Update or remove your extension

-You may update a submitted extension or remove a published extension listing from Microsoft Edge Add-ons store at any time.
+You may update a submitted extension or remove a published extension listing from the Microsoft Edge Add-ons store at any time.

 ## Update your extension on the Microsoft Edge Add-ons store